b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - The general contract of the `compareTo` method:
     - Returns a negative integer, zero, or a positive integer.
-    - Throws ClassCastException if the specified object’s type cannot be compared to this object.
+    - Throws ClassCastException if the specified object's type cannot be compared to this object.
 - Classes that depend on comparison include:
     - The sorted collections `TreeSet` and `TreeMap`.
     - The utility classes `Collections` and `Arrays`, which contain searching and sorting algorithms.